KARNATISAITHARUN/documentation/using-ocular/ocular-quick-start.md

 cpg.dependency.name.l
 ```

-A list of all dependency names is returned.
+A complete list of all dependency names is returned.
 ShiftLeft Ocular supports functional combinators.
 For example, to output (name, version) pairs, use the following expression:

 ```scala
 cpg.dependency.map(x => (x.name, x.version)).l